15 December 2016

 Noumea's Enchanted Christmas

-Using a multitude of projection techniques, we brought the Celeste Fountain in the centre of the park to life with 3D animated mapping, as well as the trunk and lower branches of a giant mahogany tree nearby.
+Using a variety of projection techniques, we brought the Celeste Fountain in the centre of the park to life with 3D animated mapping, as well as the trunk and lower branches of a giant mahogany tree nearby.
 The Musée de la Ville (City Museum) and Town Hall were mapped with animated architectural projections.
 A large vertical wall on the from of Town Hall was the canvas for an interactive "Finger-painting" projection and extreme resolution ground projection delighted children and their parents alike.

 Complimenting the many projections, an impressive amount of lighting fixtures were installed on the ground and in branches to transform and capture the beauty of the surrounding trees and vegetation.
 And over 700 metres of bud light strings were installed to create a canopy of shimmering light around the iconic Kiosque à Musique (bandshell).